akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *Together.*

-His voice carried to the furthest rafters.
+The King’s voice carried to the furthest rafters.
 “Hearken now, all my barons and faithful men of England.”

 The chatter died instantly.